Product structures in Floer theory for Lagrangian cobordisms: Product structure

 Observe that the first product type is the same as one we already obtained above, but the second is different.
 Let us consider now the third term of Relation \eqref{rel-xx}, which is by definition a sum

-The first term of this sum counts unfinished buildings of height $2|1|0$ such that the two upper levels form a pseudo-holomorphic building of height $1|1|0$.
-The second one, $b^{(2)}(f^{(1)}(x_2),d_{-0}(x_1))$, also counts unfinished holomorphic buildings of height $2|1|0$ but this time the two lower levels are a holomorphic building of height $2$ with boundary on $\R\times\La^-$.
+The first term of this sum counts unfinished buildings of height $2|1|0$ such that the components in the middle level and on floor $-1$ are curves contributing to $f^{(2)}(x_2,d_{-0}(x_1))$ and form a pseudo-holomorphic building of height $1|1|0$.
+On floor $-2$ there is one curve contributing to the map $b$.
+The second term, $b^{(2)}(f^{(1)}(x_2),d_{-0}(x_1))$, also counts unfinished holomorphic buildings of height $2|1|0$ but this time the components in the bottom level on floors $-2$ and $-1$ give a holomorphic building of height $2|0|0$.
 Gluing the components of these buildings, we get unfinished buildings in the following products (see Figure \ref{recolle6}):

 Again, we already got the first type of product but the second product is a new one we will have to study.